Red Wine Syrup

 This is a really fun appetizer and people will gobble it up.
 Just cube up some cheese and drizzle on a good amount of the syrup.

-Like I said though, I think this syrup has more applications than just cheese.
+Like I said though, I think this Red Wine Syrup has more applications than just cheese.
 It’s slightly tangy and sweet and just has a really unique and awesome flavor.

 Guar gum is fun.
 I think I’ll keep experimenting with it since they sell it in huge bags compared to how much you would ever use.